jillkt13/jillkt13.github.io/sample_page.md

 <img src="/images/jam_small_photo.png" width="300">

-By analyzing prior research, we identified the categories of authority, quality, curation, provenance, and access as potentially significant information to signal to users in a multi-content environment.
-The design and research teams then sketched ideas of how to communicate these five categories on the content page.
-After the jam, I reviewed all the ideas and developed a list of possible contextual information to signal to users.
+By analyzing prior research, we identified the categories of Authority, Quality, Curation, Provenance, and Access as potentially significant information to signal to users navigating a multi-content environment.
+The design and research teams then sketched ideas of how to communicate these five admittedly abstract categories on the content page.
+After the jam, I reviewed the ideas and developed a list of possible contextual information to signal to users.

 ### Survey

-Coming out of the design jam, I had a list of over 30 pieces of information that we could communicate to users.
+I now had a list of over 30 pieces of information falling into the 5 categories of Authority, Qualilty, Curation, Provenance, and Access that we could communicate to users.
 We had gone from zero ideas to too many ideas.
 Therefore, I designed a survey asking users to rank the information most important to them when evaluating content on the site.

 I analyzed over 500 responses to sort the information into three categories: Highest importance, Medium importance, and Lowest importance.
-After taking into account business needs as well as our technical constraints, I decided upon seven items of contextual information to communicate on the content page and worked with two designers on possible UI elements for signaling the information.
+After taking into account business needs as well as technical constraints, I decided upon seven items of contextual information to communicate on the content page and worked with two designers on possible UI elements for signaling the information.

 High importance | Medium importance | Low importance
 ------------ | ------------- | -------------